AI-ffinity/nmr_tutorials/Sample_Preparation/NanoDrop_tutorial.md

 </p>

 - j) Close the lid and wait for the measurement to complete.
-- k) Divide the reported concentration by **1.079** (the absorption coefficient) to calculate the correct molar concentration.
+- k) Divide the reported concentration by **Extinction coefficient** to calculate the correct molar concentration.
 Record the result.

 <p align="center">
   <img src="./images/nanodrop-concentration.jpg" width="500"/>